mParticle/docs/src/pages/integrations/movableink/event/index.md

 > Note: An alternative URL location can be specified in the `URL Custom Attribute Name` Configuration Setting.

 ## Custom Event
-Currently, Movable Ink only accepts one Custom Event, so no additional Custom Event types should be sent to the connected Movable Ink output.
-For more detail on configuring Custom Events, see [Data Filter](/guides/platform-guide/data-filter/).
+Currently, Movable Ink only accepts one Custom Event (`Product List View`), so no additional Custom Event types should be sent to the connected Movable Ink output.
+For more detail on filtering Custom Events, see [Data Filter](/guides/platform-guide/data-filter/).

 ### Product List View
 Maps to one Movable Ink `category` event.